bregman-arie/reqwise/README.md

 ReqWise allows you to:

-* Convert list of pip packages to RPMs
+* Convert list of pip packages to RPMs based on search results
-* Search for RPMs in multiple different sources (e.g COPR, Koji, local defined repos)
+* Search for RPMs in multiple different sources (See 'Supported Sources')

 <div align="center"><img src="./doc/reqwise.png" alt="Reqwise output" width="400"></div><hr />